tsackton/taelgar/People/Dunmari/Shani.md

 A goat herder from the area around Karawa.

-In April 1748, she and the group of herders she traveled with were delayed returning to [[Karawa]] for the [[Festival of Rebirth]] because of a large fire, started by lightning from the endless storm around [[Eudomes' Tower]].
+In April 1748, she and the group of herders she traveled with were delayed returning to [[Karawa]] for the [[Festival of Rebirth]] because of a large fire, started by lightning from the endless storm around [[Stormcaller Tower]].
 She met [[The Dunmar Fellowship]] on the road, and warned them to flee east.